FortuneMeya/Coding_project_challenege/README.md

 Weather Data Collector

-This is a Python script that collects weather data for a few cities and saves it to a database.
+This is a Python project that collects weather data for a few cities and saves it to a database.

 Run the program:
 python final.py